 ‘Witnessing the children’s eyes just getting wider and wider when the red and gold curtain opens is so touching.
 The education team at the ROH does an exceptional job and we are always so amazed at the great ideas they come up with in order for children and adults alike to appreciate the company’s beautiful work’, says Regina.

 ‘Our hope is that those children and parents won’t be afraid of walking into this institution anymore, that they know they are welcome here after that very special day, that it is not a place that is closed to them.
 If we can make people dream and get curious about those art forms we feel that we’re doing a good job.’

 Find out more about Welcome Performances.

-We are delighted that the Foundation are supporting performances this Season and have committed to supporting Welcome Performances until 2020.
+We are delighted that GRoW is supporting performances this Season and have committed to supporting Welcome Performances until 2020.

 If your Trust of Foundation would like to become involved in supporting the work of the Royal Opera House, please call us on +44 (0)20 7212 9369 or email email@example.com.